chrisfarms/ObjectIndex.js/README.md

 Overview
 --------

-objectindex is a little wrapper around Arrays of Objects that provides you with the ability to search through the array using a text query much like Gmail's search filters.
+ObjectIndex is a little wrapper around Arrays of Objects that provides you with the ability to search through the array using a text query much like Gmail's search filters.

 Examples
 --------